vegaprotocol/vega/DEBUG_WITH_DLV.md

 ### Build a debug binary for delve

 A debug binary can be built using the `go test -c` command, which works in the same way `go build` would.
-Some compiler optimisations, however, can mess up the output when trying to print certain variables (e.g. slices being passed appearing empty, or cotaining seemingly garbage values).
+Some compiler optimisations, however, can mess up the output when trying to print certain variables (e.g. slices being passed appearing empty, or containing seemingly garbage values).
 To disable any and all compiler optimisations we might encounter, simply add the `gcflags="ALL=-N -l"` option.

 To build the vega binary for debugging, then: